-Below, I've outlined three questions you should be asking and answering yourself in order to leverage your existing personas and make the right marketing moves that serves your audience:
+Below, I've outlined three questions you should be asking and answering yourself in order to leverage your existing personas and make the right marketing moves that serves your target audience:

 1. What are my personas’ situations and concerns right now?

 Regardless of a pandemic, Personas’ needs are always changing like the plot of Riverdale.
 Why?
 Because life happens.
 So when some phenomenon outside of your control occurs and inevitably shifts your customers needs and wants, the first thing you need to ask yourself is "What are my Personas' situations and concerns right now?”.
-In other words, consider the potential new needs, wants, expectations, motivations and painpoints of your persona groups, review which of these facets remain the same and which have shifted in priority.
+In other words, consider the potential new needs, wants, expectations, motivations, goals and painpoints of your persona groups, review which of these facets remain the same and which have shifted in priority.

 For example, say you are a Bank operating amid this crisis and, for the purpose of ease, your consumer base fits into three personas; Rich Regina (affluent customers), Blue-collar Bill (mid-lower income earners) and Organisational Olivia (businesses).
 For Rich Regina, she is concerned about the impact the pandemic is having on her retirement savings and maximising the flexibility of her cash.
 On the other hand, because his work hours have been slashed, Blue-Collar Bill worries about making ends meet and covering his bills.
 As for Olivia, because she is a business owner, she is focused on finding ways to ensure her organisation stays essential (and staffed) and keep her business running with as much agility as she legally can.

-A good way to gain real time insight into your persona’s new needs is through social listening, which is where you track and analyse the conversations your customers are having online about your brand and your wider industry.
+A good way to gain real time insight into your persona’s new needs is through social listening, which is where you track and analyse the conversations your prospective customers are having online about your brand and your wider industry.
 Additionally, take time to seek out individual customers and ask them personally what they want and need right now and, moreover, how your brand can help.

 2. What actions can I put in place to satisfy my persona's needs and wants?